 - Discounts given to employers for staff training [Contact us for details]

-- A certification issued the day you complete program
+- A certification issued the day you complete the program

 - Certification listed on national verification website same day of completion

 The American Lifeguard Association® is considered one of the top aquatic health and safety training programs in the United States.
-Founded in 1990, and with the assistance of the United States Senate, the American Lifeguard Association (ALA) has become a nationally recognized association.
+Founded in 1990, and with the United States Senate's assistance, the American Lifeguard Association (ALA) has become a nationally recognized association.
 The American Lifeguard and Safety Training adheres to a code of ethics and maintains a commitment to delivering quality health and safety training worldwide.
-To learn more about our association and to read dozens of the latest news stories regarding the American Lifeguard Association nationwide efforts in the lifesaving profession we ask that tap American Lifeguard Association News.
+To learn more about our association and to read dozens of the latest news stories regarding the American Lifeguard Association nationwide efforts in the lifesaving profession, we ask that you tap American Lifeguard Association News.